 1The regulations concerning contributions may differ based on the beneficiary’s age.
 Your financial security advisor can help you understand these rules.

-2 Cost of post-secondary education, Government of Canada.
+2 Cost of post-secondary educationOpens a new website in a new window, Government of Canada.

 3 Some conditions apply.
 For more, talk to your financial security advisor.